f-vencel/clickAllButton/README.md

 ## a little online game about clicking buttons

-The goal is to hit all button, before they reappear
+Your goal is to hit all button as fast as possible.

+**But there is a catch** <br>
+the buttons start reappearing after some time. <br>
-The faster you are the more time it takes the buttons to reappear
+the faster you are the more time it takes the buttons to reappear